mohammad-alj/learning-typescript/notes/advanced_types.md

 ## the Intersection type
 two types combined with each other using the & symbol for example: weight: number & string (ok what)

+## Literal types
+a type that accept specefic values like 50 or 'something as a string'